 2 candy canes

-Break up the candy canes in to smaller pieces and pulse them a couple of times in a coffee grinder.
+You can crush the candy cane a few different ways.
+In a heavy duty ziploc bag and bash it with a rolling pin, with a mortar and pestle or I prefer to pulse them in a coffee grinder.
 You want small pieces, but not completely pulverized to dust.
 Pour the candy pieces into a small bowl.

-Spread 1 - 1 1/2 tsp of mint frosting onto the bottom of a cookie with a small icing spatula.
+To assemble the sandwich cookies, spread 1 to 1 1/2 teaspoons of frosting onto the bottom of a cookie with a small icing spatula.

 Place another cookie on top and lightly press so there is some frosting coming out the sides.
 Then sprinkle crushed candy canes all along the sides of the sandwich, letting the pieces stick to the frosting and the excess fall back into the bowl.